caonayemi/getting-it-together/README.md

 * Recognize that sometimes plans need to change, and sometimes events that are out of my control take precedence.
 * Adapt my goals and create realistic expectations for the REAL reality of different situations.

-As a Together Lady, I recognize that not all things are in my control, and I strive to get those things that are in my control under control.
+####As a Together Person, I recognize that not all things are in my control, and I strive to get those things that are in my control under control.